 Manifestations of Hypothyroidism

-Hypothyroidism generally develops in middle aged or elderly dogs.
-Breeds with definite predisposition to develop hypothyroidism include: the Doberman pinscher, the Golden retriever, the Irish Setter, the Great Dane, the Dachshund, and the Boxer.
+Hypothyroidism generally develops in middle aged or elderly dogs, with the average age at diagnosis being 7 years.
+Breeds with definite predisposition to develop hypothyroidism include the Doberman pinscher, the Golden retriever, the Irish Setter, the Great Dane, the Dachshund, and the Boxer.

 Hypothyroidism is a classical disease with a classical collection of clinical signs.
 One particularly well-done survey of 162 confirmed hypothyroid dogs showed the following common findings: